YehorYehorychev/Selenium-Docker/README.md

 ## Archiving Results
 Archive test results via Jenkins in the cloud.
 This framework provides mechanisms for storing and accessing test results, ensuring that you can review and analyze your test outcomes.

-## Running Tests 🚀
+# Running Tests 🚀

-TestNG parameters
+### TestNG parameters

-Running a test suite:
+- Running a test suite

-``java -cp 'libs/*' org.testng.TestNG test-suites/flight-reservation.xml``
+`java -cp 'libs/*' org.testng.TestNG test-suites/flight-reservation.xml`

-Running a test suite with specific thread count:
+- Running a test suite with specific thread count

-``java -cp 'libs/*' org.testng.TestNG -threadcount 2 test-suites/flight-reservation.xml``
+`java -cp 'libs/*' org.testng.TestNG -threadcount 2 test-suites/flight-reservation.xml`

-TestNG by default creates test-output directory.
-You can change it with -d option:
+- TestNG by default creates **test-output** directory.
+You can change it with **-d** option.

-``java -cp 'libs/*' org.testng.TestNG -threadcount 2 -d result test-suites/flight-reservation.xml``
+`java -cp 'libs/*' org.testng.TestNG -threadcount 2 -d result test-suites/flight-reservation.xml`

+---

-System Properties
+### System Properties

-To pass the browser option:
+- To pass the browser option

-``java -Dbrowser=chrome -cp 'libs/*' org.testng.TestNG test-suites/flight-reservation.xml``
+`java -Dbrowser=chrome -cp 'libs/*' org.testng.TestNG test-suites/flight-reservation.xml`

-To run the tests using Selenium Grid:
+- To run the tests using Selenium Grid

-``java -Dselenium.grid.enabled=true -Dselenium.grid.hubHost=localhost -cp 'libs/*' org.testng.TestNG test-suites/flight-reservation.xml``
+`java -Dselenium.grid.enabled=true -Dselenium.grid.hubHost=localhost -cp 'libs/*' org.testng.TestNG test-suites/flight-reservation.xml`

-To run the tests using Selenium Grid with specific thread count:
+- To run the tests using Selenium Grid with specific thread count

-``java -Dselenium.grid.enabled=true -Dselenium.grid.hubHost=localhost -cp 'libs/*' org.testng.TestNG test-suites/flight-reservation.xml -threadcount 2``
+`java -Dselenium.grid.enabled=true -Dselenium.grid.hubHost=localhost -cp 'libs/*' org.testng.TestNG test-suites/flight-reservation.xml -threadcount 2`

 *Feel free to explore and contribute to the repository.
 For any questions or support, please refer to the documentation or raise an issue in the repository.*